LeGustaVinho/asset-provider/README.md

 # Asset Provider

-Asset Provider is a small system used in other Legendary Tools tools used to abstract the strategy of loading assets in a configurable way from a Scriptable Object.
+Asset Provider is a small system used in other Legendary Tools used to abstract the strategy of loading assets in a configurable way from a Scriptable Object.